What is the Neighborhood Leadership Program (NLP)?

 - Working effectively across difference

-- Practice co-articulation of vision for our future that is both pro-people and pro-mother earth
+- Practice co-articulation of vision for our future that centers community and the land.

 - Value-based action

-- There is no struggle without study.
-Carving time, place and space to explore “unthinkable thoughts” is a necessary act.
-We will do homework (read, listen, watch, reflect, write) and engage in dialogue during sessions to connect the material to our personal reflections of self, our lineages, and sense of purpose
+- Engage readings, videos, podcasts, dialogue during sessions to connect the material to our personal reflections of self, our lineages, and sense of purpose.

-- At the end of the program, we will share a 15-minute presentation that responds to three questions: What am I learning about myself?
-What am I learning about where I come from?
+- At the end of the program, is invited to share a final project that responds to three questions: What am I?
+Who am I in relationship to others?
 What am I learning about my place here on this earth?
-(Thank you for these questions Dr. Asa Hiliard!)

 - Stipend: Participants are given a $500 stipend to honor their time and commitment to the program.
-Half the stipend is given at the beginning, and half (prorated based on attendance) is given at the end of the program.
+Half the stipend is given after attending Bdote Tour, and half (prorated based on attendance) is given at the end of the program.

 Who should participate in NLP?